 Leaving Purchase College & Repayment

-When you are preparing to leave Purchase (at the completion of your degree, when you withdraw from classes, including taking a leave of absence, or transfer to another school), it is important that you make sure all financial aid requirements have been satisfied.
+When you are preparing to leave Purchase (by completing of your degree, withdrawing from classes, including taking a leave of absence, or transferring to another school), it is important that you make sure all financial aid requirements have been satisfied.

 Use the following checklist as a guide to confirm your requirements have been met:

-• Important: Whether a student withdraws from the College, takes a leave of absence, or graduates, their enrollment status is reported to their loan servicer as “no longer enrolled” and they will be entered into their grace period.
-In terms of reporting enrollment status for student loans, there is essentially no difference between withdrawal and a leave of absence—once a student is no longer enrolled in classes; “no longer enrolled” becomes the status.
+Important: Whether you withdraw from the college, take a leave of absence, or graduate, your enrollment status is reported to your loan servicer as “no longer enrolled” and you will be entered into your grace period.
+In terms of reporting enrollment status for student loans, there is essentially no difference between withdrawal and a leave of absence—once you are no longer enrolled in classes, your status becomes “no longer enrolled.”

 Be aware that a Standard Repayment Plan is what most students use and it tends to result in less interest being paid back in the end.
 This is because the Standard Repayment Plan limits you to 10 years to repay your loans.
 Other plans start off with lower payments at first and then increase over time.